Q&A ON PROPOSED MINERAL WITHDRAWAL

 Q: What is the mineral withdrawal process?

-• A: The US Forest Service and BLM have proposed a 20-year, renewable mineral withdrawal.
+A: The US Forest Service and BLM proposed a 20-year, renewable mineral withdrawal in early 2023.
 This is a proposal at this time – not a final decision.
-The proposal starts a two-year pause in new mining activities, called a “segregation period.”
+The proposal started a two-year pause in new mining activities, called a “segregation period.”
 No new mining claims may be staked and mining activity may be approved only on pre-existing and already proven mining claims while the segregation is in effect.

-• The Forest Service and BLM will conduct studies to analyze the environmental effects of withdrawing the lands.
-The agencies will them publish a draft Environmental Impact Statement (EIS) or Environmental Assessment (EA) presenting their information for public review and comment.
-Once the final EIS or EA is completed, it will provide the basis for the Secretary of the Interior’s final decision about whether to withdraw the lands from mining.
+The Forest Service and BLM then analyzed the environmental effects of withdrawing the lands.
+In September 2024, the agencies published a draft Environmental Assessment (EA) presenting their information for public review and comment, as well as a Finding of No Significant Impact (FONSI).
+Once the final EA is completed, it will provide the basis for the Secretary of the Interior’s final decision about whether to withdraw the lands from mining.

 Q: What impact does the withdrawal proposal have on current mineral exploration in the Rapid Creek/Pactola Reservoir area?

-• The Jenny Gulch exploration drilling project proposed by F3 Gold has been put on hold and would likely be stopped for 20 years by a final decision in favor of a mineral withdrawal.
-Exploration and drilling in other areas of the Rapid Creek watershed would not be impacted by the Pactola Reservoir/Rapid Creek segregation period or mineral withdrawal, such as on other F3 Gold claims or on the Mineral Mountain Resources project.
+The Jenny Gulch exploration drilling project proposed by F3 Gold has been put on hold and would likely be stopped for 20 years by a final decision in favor of a mineral withdrawal.
+Exploration and drilling in other areas of the Rapid Creek watershed would not be impacted by the Pactola Reservoir/Rapid Creek segregation period or mineral withdrawal, such as on other F3 Gold claims or on the Badlands Resources/Mineral Mountain Resources project around Rochford.

 Q: What impact does the withdrawal proposal have on Lakota treaty rights?

-Q: Will there be an opportunity for members of the public to voice their opinion on the withdrawal?
+Q: Will there be an opportunity for members of the public to give their opinion on the withdrawal?